 Batman would feel right at home here, but the design makes sense, and flows well from one surface to the next.
 The entertainment system and vehicle interface are easy to use, with straight forward controls too.

-Bluetooth connectivity is solid, with Apple CarPlay and Android Auto on hand too, as well as hard connections for USB, and a 3.5mm jack.
+Bluetooth connectivity is solid but not brilliant, with hard connections for USB, and a 3.5mm jack as well.
 The vehicle diagnostic systems are good too, with plenty of information available to help monitor all aspects of the vehicle.

 It’s got one of the best SatNav systems we’ve used in ages, and is pretty economical to boot.
 We achieved 8.1-litres/100km in Eco mode, which is not bad for a solid mid-sized SUV.